ash-S26/Hand-Gesture-Controlled-Robot/README.md

 # HAND-GESTURE-CONTROLLED-ROBOT
-Creating a robot which can be controlled with hand gestures.
+This project is all about creating a robot which can be controlled with hand gestures which have commands like rotate, move forward and backward, accelarate and stop.
+##HELLO